jdc-cunningham/hover-zoom-module/README.md

 This is a simple hover-zoom module that you can place anywhere on a page.
 The aspect-ratio of the images are designed to be 1:1 since the containers are of 1:1 aspect-ratio.

 The larger image should be 5 times larger than the smaller image.
-The smaller image having preferrably a height/width dimension of
+However any image will work, the magnification is done in the code.

-300px by 300px.
+The smaller image should have a height/width dimension of 300px by 300px.

 ### Note
 This is only intended to be used on non-touch screen devices eg. devices with a mouse, as the tracking does not work well on